lah7/Ambiant-MATE-Colours/README.md

 releases may include theme & icon updates not found in `ubuntu-mate-themes` and `ubuntu-mate-icon-themes` packages for that release.

-Updates to `ubuntu-mate-colours` are represented by the fourth decimal, for example:
+Rebuilds to `ubuntu-mate-colours` are represented by the fourth decimal, for example:

 > 19.10.5.**2** = **2**nd build based on 19.10.5.